vishaldeoghar/Hospital-api/README.md

 Setup the Project
 1. Clone or Download the Repo.
 2. cd Hospital-api goto the Repo using Terminal.
+3. Run npm install express mongoose bcrypt
-3. Run npm start to ignite the project.
+4. Run npm start to ignite the project.
-4. Use Postman to test the api.
+5. Use Postman to test the api.

 Routes
 1. Register a Doctor: [POST]: /api/v1/doctors/register